 1. American Board of Radiology (ABR) board eligible, having completed 4 years of U.S radiology residency by the start of the fellowship

 2. Eligible to obtain medical licensure in the District of Columbia prior to the start of the fellowship.
 For information on how to obtain a DC medical license, visit the D.C.
 Health Professional Licensing Administration.

-Interested applicants should submit the following material to 1) Kristina Williams (email@example.com, Dept Manager) AND 2) Anoinette Taylor-Dill (firstname.lastname@example.org, Fellowship Coordinator).
-They will forward your application to the Fellowship Director, Dr. Nadia Khati.
+Interested applicants should submit the following material to both James Ogdoc (firstname.lastname@example.org) and Anoinette Taylor-Dill (email@example.com, our Fellowship Coordinators.
+Your application will be forwarded to the Fellowship Director, Dr. Nadia Khati.

 1. Curriculum Vitae